 Fishing for some visual inspiration I found my-self at The Whitechapel Gallery.
 Today was the last day of Mary Heilmann’s Looking at Pictures.
-Apart from Little Mondrian (1985) by Matisse from Private Collection, nothing caught my attention for longer than few minutes.
+Apart from Little Mondrian (1985) by Matisse from Private Collection, nothing caught my attention for longer than a few seconds.
 But then again, abstraction was never my thing, unless in writing.
-Continue reading Brick Lane treasures

-A SLEIGHT OF HAND, A TRICK OF TIME.
+DUANE MICHALS (American, born 1932) All Things Mellow in the Mind A SLEIGHT OF HAND, A TRICK OF TIME.
 AND EVEN OUR GREAT LOVE WILL FADE.
 SOON WE’LL BE STRANGERS IN THE GRAVE.
 THAT’S WHY THIS MOMENT IS SO DEAR.
 I KISS YOUR LIPS, AND WE ARE HERE.
 SO LET’S HOLD TIGHT, AND TOUCH AND […]

 If you are around Oxford Circus for the last days of SALE, take a break and pop to The Photographers’ Gallery for a cup of coffee and a glance at Saul Leiter works, a collection of shots from New York streets and fashion photography masterpieces for Harper’s Bazaar as well as some of his sketchbooks.